NeymarL/ChineseChess-AlphaZero/README.md

 * `self` is Self-Play to generate training data by self-play using BestModel.
 * `opt` is Trainer to train model, and generate new models.

+For the sake of faster training (since I don't have 5000 TPUs), another two workers are involved:

+* `sl` is Supervised learning to train data crawled from the Internet.
+* `eval` is Evaluator to evaluate the NextGenerationModel with the current BestModel.

 ### GUI

 Requirement: PyGame